Lybecker/azure-secure-networking-for-devs/exercises/instructions/3-bastion.md

     * Name: `bas-{team name}-dev`
     * Location: North Europe

-Login to the virtual machine using Azure Bastion and install Solitaire.
-This exercise can only be completed by winning the game.
+Login to the virtual machine using Azure Bastion and verify that your Private DNS Zone work, by running in a command prompt `nslookup app-<your team name>-dev-eu.azurewebsites.net`.
+You should see an IP from the private IP address space.

+This exercise can only be completed by installing Solitaire and winning the game.
 Extra points for pro mode i.e., allowing only one time to go through the deck.